GRIP FAQs

 How do I attend and sign on for each day's sessions?

-As a registered attendee, you will receive Zoom links and special log-in instructions for the entire week, one week before the course begins.
-Each day, you will log in to Zoom using the link.
+You will log in to Zoom using the link each day.
 The tech host will admit registered students, so be sure your name in Zoom matches the name you registered with.

 Will there be recordings of each session in case I am unable to attend or lose connection?